 This study had been conducted using ex post facto research design.
 Perambalur district was purposively selected for this study, as it was the largest producer of small onion in Tamilnadu.
 It had 4 blocks.
-They were Perambalur, Kunnam, Veppanthattai, Alathur.
+They were Perambalur, Veppur, Veppanthattai, Alathur.
 Among the four blocks, Alathur block produces more quantity of small onion compared to others.
 In Alathur block four villages were selected using the simple random sampling method.
-In those four villages, 120 respondents were selected using the proportionate random sampling method.
-40 respondents from Irur, 34 respondents from Chettikulam, 24 respondents from Padalur and 22 respondents from Nattarmangalam were selected for this study.
-The interview schedule was framed with the scale followed by Muthulakshmi (2021) [5] and each farmer was interviewed individually to obtain data.
-The collected data were analysed using frequency, percentage, mean, standard deviation, simple correlation analysis and multiple regression analysis.
+They were Irur, Chettikulam, Nattarmangalam and Padalur.
+In those four villages, 120 respondents were selected using the proportionate random sampling technique.
+40 respondents from Irur, 34 respondents from Chettikulam, 24 respondents from Padalur and 22 respondents from Nattarmangalam were selected for this study using proportionate random sampling.
+The interview schedule was framed with the scale followed by Muthulakshmi (2021) [8] and each farmer was interviewed individually to obtain data.
+The collected data were analysed using frequency and percentage.